by Garrick Dee

 Some folks complained this epilator does go through batteries fast (around 6 months).
 One workaround would be using rechargeable batteries, so you don’t have to continually replace it.

 Bottom line: The Braun Face 851 is the most compact of the epilators in the list which makes it the only one you’d try on your eyebrow.
 It comes with an exfoliating brush – something not found in the other epilators.
 However, this is one of the more expensive options.

 When it comes to versatility and hair plucking power, very few epilators can match the Braun Silk Epil 7.

-You can use this on your face, legs, arms and armpit.
-It is this versatility that makes this more expensive than any other epilator in this list.
+You can use this on your face, legs, arms, and armpit.
+It is this versatility that makes this more expensive than any other epilator on this list.

 The Silk Epil 7 comes with a facial cap that makes this usable on the face.